 - Profile of the speakers

-- Relevance of the content/speakers and gender balance within the panel!
+- Relevance of the content/speakers (max six); gender balance, diversity (including youth representation when appropriate) within the panel

 DEADLINE AND NEXT STEPS

-The deadline for applications is at 23.59 CET on 11 FEBRUARY 2019.
+The deadline for applications is at 23.59 CET on 20 JANUARY 2020.
 Please note that late submissions will not be accepted.
-You will be informed of the results in March 2018.
-Apply now!
+You will be informed of the results at the end of February 2020.

 HOW TO CONTACT THE EUSEW SECRETARIAT?

 Should you have any questions about the Policy Conference sessions, please do not hesitate to contact the EUSEW Secretariat at firstname.lastname@example.org.